25 Best Restaurants in Nashville (Where to Eat, by a Local)

 Of course, the dinner options at this elegant 12 South restaurant are also superb.
 If the apple cobbler is available on the menu during your dinner, make sure to save room for dessert.

 The vibe at Josephine is elegant and upscale, but not intimidating.
-It’s a great choice for a romantic date or for a nice time out with friends.
+It’s a great choice for a romantic date night in Nashville or for a nice time out with friends.

 👉 Pro Tip: Josephine is located on 12 Ave S in Hillsboro Village.
 If you have the time, check out the charming shops in the area, which is one of the best areas to stay in Nashville if you still need accommodations!